Furnese baronets

 The Furnese baronetcy, of Waldershare in the County of Kent, was a title in the Baronetage of Great Britain.
-It was created on 27 June 1707 for Henry Furnese, a financier and member of parliament for Bramber and Sandwich.
-The second Baronet was member of parliament for Truro, New Romney and Kent.
-The title became extinct on the early death of the third Baronet in March 1735.
+It was created on 27 June 1707 for Henry Furnese, a financier and Member of Parliament for Bramber and Sandwich.
+The 2nd Baronet was Member of Parliament for Truro, New Romney and Kent.

+The title became extinct on the death of the 3rd Baronet in March 1735.